-Your total of Reindeer, Santa, Scrooge, Elfs, and KS1KCC bonus points are entered in the *specific* event bonus points boxes found on the WES submission page.
+Your total of Reindeer, Santa, Scrooge, and Elves bonus points are entered in the *specific* event bonus points boxes found on the WES submission page.

-Print this email and use it as a checklist while operating during the WES Event.
+Print this webpage and use it as a checklist while operating during the WES Event.

 Have Fun and Enjoy!

 The SKCC's Weekend Sprintathon is open to all licensed amateurs, as well as shortwave listeners.
 All participants must use a straight key, sideswiper, or bug unless you qualify for an exemption, as stated in the SKCC Key Policy..

 Participants may sprint on 160-6 meters, excluding the WARC bands (60, 30, 17, and 12 meters).
 Suggested frequencies are on or around the SKCC calling frequencies: 1.813.5, 3.550, 7.038, 7.055 and 7.120, 14.050, 21.050 and 21.114, 28.050 and 28.114, and 50.090 Mhz.
 The club's sked page or other spotting tools are permitted for this event.
 Where two frequencies are listed for the same band, score as one band.
 That is, if you contact W8BALL on 7.050 and on 7.120, you can count only one of those contacts.